 our new-normal in times of Corona

-The new-normal at OBRAS is that our shared dinners will be outside.
-If weather does not allow an outside-dinner we will postpone it.
+The new-normal at OBRAS will be that our shared dinners are outside.
 Also the artist talks will be outside (if projection is needed, the presentation will be after sunset).
 Open studios will be limited.

 We also re-opened OBRAS Holland with some adaptations.
 Holland recovered well from the first wave of Corona infections and does a lot to minimize the second wave.
 The region of OBRAS-Holland (Renkum and surroundings) has relatively few infections.
 In the guidelines for OBRAS-Holland you find details on our measures to minimize risks.